Mirinth/SELibrary/git tutorial.md

 won't make as many breaking changes, and when they do, you won't see them until you're already done.

+My strategy is that I save my files frequently (each compile, because Visual Studio saves them automatically), make commits a little less frequently (about every 10 to 30 minutes), and sync less frequently (usually when I'm done coding for a while).

+## Switching back to the main branch

+We're just about done now, so it's time to switch back to the main branch.
+Click on the `tutorial V` button near the top left (where `master V` was earlier) and choose `master`.
+The GNC will switch all your files over to the `master` branch again, and you can start working on the code there with everyone else.

 ## Conclusion

 I think that covers the basics of using the GNC.
 There are